DISHDevEx/findr-orchestrator/findr_orchestrator/orchestrator/README.md

 # Orchestrator

-Welcome to the Orchestrator documentation.
 This Node.js application, written in TypeScript, is crafted to streamline the deployment of resources to a Kubernetes cluster using Terraform.
 It features an API endpoint for initiating Terraform configurations to deploy Kubernetes pods effectively.

 ## Project Structure